This page contains affiliate links. Please read our disclosure for more info.

 It’s now one of the best rides at Tokyo Disneyland, and you won’t want to miss it.

-Disney Premier Access (see below) is available for Beauty and the Beast and may be worth paying for.
-If not, head here as soon as the park opens.
+Disney Premier Access (see below) is available for Beauty and the Beast and may be worth paying for (we did and it saved us 95 minutes).
+If not, head there as soon as the park opens (along with everyone else).

 2) Space Mountain